 The next level of the inhabitants of the new earth is the Royal Priesthood, whose home is the New Jerusalem.
 They are larger and more competent yet.
 Christ has been brought forth in their personality to a sixtyfold extent, as I see the picture.

-We must press fully into the surrender to God before we can go past the Veil and appear before the Mercy Seat, the Lid of Reconciliation.
-Now we are part of the Ark of the Covenant; part of the Body of Christ; part of the manifestation of God.
+We must press fully into surrendering to God before we can go past the Veil and appear before the Mercy Seat, the Lid of Reconciliation.
+Then we will be part of the Ark of the Covenant, part of the Body of Christ, part of the manifestation of God.

 The hundredfold, the Firstfruits, will be supervisors and rulers over all the creation, shining literally as stars.
 The hundredfold and the sixtyfold members of the Royal Priesthood will be God’s Presence among His creatures.
 But the hundredfold will be grander yet and the most competent.

 There will be no mixtures among the inhabitants of the new earth.
-Do you recall that Israel was divided into the people; then the Levites; then the sons of Aaron?
+Do you recall that Israel was divided into the people, then the Levites, and then the sons of Aaron?
 These divisions were created by the Lord, not by decisions of the elders.
 So it will be on the new earth.
 The zeal of the Lord of Hosts will bring this about, and all the other aspects of the new world of righteousness as well.

 When we place our faith in the blood atonement made on the cross of Calvary, we appease the wrath of God concerning our past sins.
 We now are eligible to participate in the Divine redemption that leads to our full salvation.